toast-commit/arma-reforger-tactical-manual/README.md

 This requires ruthless prioritisation.
 Random kills and aimless wandering wastes time and resources.
 Every action must advance strategic objectives that weaken the enemy's ability to win.

 Effective target selection demands map awareness and predictive thinking.
-Consider likely supply routes, identify reinforcement patterns and locate critical objectives.
+Consider likely supply routes, identify reinforcement patterns, and locate critical objectives.
 Flipping the right objective can cut off half the map from comms.
 An ambushed supply truck can starve a forward position and prevent the enemy respawning to defend.
 A well set ambush position can provide the buffer your team need to cap a point.

 Consider: that enemy helipad might be a tempting target, but is it currently active?
 That sniper might be an easy kill, but are they actually affecting the battle?
 The disciplined Rat constantly evaluates: